Folklore: The Long Pond Studio Sessions: Impact

 American comedian Jimmy Fallon released a parody of the documentary on YouTube, titled Fallonlore: The 30 Rock Sessions, featuring American hip-hop band the Roots.
 In the skit, Fallon wrote an album in quarantine, enlisting Questlove and Black Thought to help him finish it remotely.
 Months later, the trio gathered at 30 Rockefeller Center to perform their tracks together for the first time.
 The setlist included songs titled "Peed My Pants in an Applebee's", "Song About Milk", "Sourdough Heart", and "Fuzzy Wuzzy" featuring Chris Martin of Coldplay.

 Most of the songs on Evermore—Swift's ninth studio album and Folklores sister album—were recorded while filming The Long Pond Studio Sessions.

 A still from the film was featured in a 2021 television advertisement by The New York Times, titled "The Truth Is Essential: Life Right Now", showcasing a variety of articles from the publication.

 The Department of English of the Queen's University at Kingston, a public research university in Ontario, Canada, offers a fall semester course titled "Taylor Swift's Literary Legacy (Taylor's Version)", with a syllabus requiring students to watch and analyze many of Swift's works, including Folklore: The Long Pond Studio Sessions; the course objective is to examine Swift's music, its literary references, and her sociopolitical impact on contemporary culture.

 After the release of Folklore, Folklore: The Long Pond Studio Sessions, and Evermore, artists such as Maya Hawke, Gracie Abrams, Ed Sheeran, King Princess, and Girl in Red desired to collaborate with Dessner and record songs at his Long Pond Studio.
 Dessner stated, "After Taylor, it was a bit crazy how many people reached out.
-And getting to meet and write songs with people you wouldn’t have had access to… I’m so grateful for it."
+And getting to meet and write songs with people you wouldn't have had access to...
+I'm so grateful for it."
 He described the studio as a "creative oasis" for artists.

 Live album

-Folklore: The Long Pond Studio Sessions (From the Disney+ Special), (Note: Stylized as folklore: the long pond studio sessions (from the Disney+ special).) or simply Folklore: The Long Pond Studio Sessions, is the third live album and first soundtrack album by the American singer-songwriter Taylor Swift.
-It was released to streaming and digital platforms on November 25, 2020, alongside the film, and in a limited number of vinyl LPs on April 22, 2023, through Republic Records.
-The album contains the acoustic renditions of Folklore tracks performed in the Folklore: The Long Pond Studio Sessions film.